seancarmody/ngramr/README.md

     install_github("seancarmody/ngramr", "v1.6.5")

+Note though that many releases fix problems that arise when Google changes the format of the Ngram Viewer website so older versions generally no longer work.
 If you are behind a proxy, `install_github` may not work for you.
 Instead of fiddling around with the `RCurl` proxy settings, you can download the latest [ZIP archive][6] and use `install_local` instead.